pmorelli92/bunnify/README.md

 **Built-in event metadata handling:** The library automatically handles event metadata, including correlation IDs and other important details.

-**Retries and dead letter:** You can configure how many times an event can be retried and to send the event to a dead letter queue when the processing fails.
+**Retries and dead lettering:** You can configure how many times an event can be retried and to send the event to a dead letter queue when the processing fails.

 **Tracing out of the box**: Automatically injects and extracts traces when publishing and consuming.
 Minimal setup is required and shown on the tracer test.